-I am currently in the second year of my PhD as part of the Molcular Analytical Sciences CDT.
+I am currently in the third year of my PhD as part of the Molcular Analytical Sciences CDT.

 The titile of my PhD is Integrating NMR Crystallography into an Experimental and Informatics-Based

 Solid-State Characterisation of Pharmaceuticals and Agrochemicals.
 It builds on the work I completed during my first MSc project and is supervised by Prof. Steven Brown in the Solid State NMR Group, co-supervised by Prof. Richard Walton (Chemistry) and Dr. Helen Blade (AstraZeneca).

 Salt and cocrystal formation are used in the pharmaceutical and agrochemical industries to change the physical properties of compounds

 Fumaric acid is a pharmaceutically aceptable counterion for salt formation which forms a range of solid structures with different isomers of lutidine:

 - cocrystal of salt (mixture of neutral and ionic molecules)